Transifex iOS SDK

 The SDK can fetch translations over the air (OTA), manages an internal cache of translations and works seamlessly without requiring any changes in the source code of the app by the developer.

-Both Objective-C and Swift projects are supported and iOS 10+ is required.
+Both Objective-C and Swift projects are supported.
+SwiftUI is also supported as of v2.0.3.

 Learn more about Transifex Native.